Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children

 What to do:

 - Put the 8 piece of different colored construction paper on the floor.

 - Then ask the children to find a toy that matches one of the colors.
 Do this several times.
 You can laminate the paper so that the children can use them by themselves.
 Sounds simple, but you will have to give encouragement to keep the children on track for what they are looking for.

 Ask: “Has anyone found the red toy yet?”
 Then hold up the red paper.

 Building Block Sorting Activity

 - Colored buckets to match the color of your building blocks.
 Four colors are the best.

 - Enough building blocks or Legos to keep the children occupied.

 What to do:

 - Put the buckets on the shelf in the Block Center.
 Dump the blocks on the floor in a pile.
 Then sit next to them, pick up one and say, “Hey, this is a red block.
 I wonder which bucket it goes in.
 Can someone help me figure it out?”

 - Wait for a child to join you.
 Once they sit down, ask: “Do you know what color this is?
 Which bucket is the same color?”
 Wait.
 Be patient.
 It might take them a minute or two.
 They have to get over the teacher asking for their help first.

 - Then say, “Is this bucket the same color as this block?”
 Wait for an answer.
 If they say yes, and they are correct, put the block in the bucket.

 - Do one of each color this way.
 Make sure you have some that don't belong to any buckets, so they can ask you where it goes.

 What to do:

 - Randomly, throughout the day, make weird sounds.

-- After doing it two or three times, say, "What was that sound?"
+- After doing this two or three times, say, “What was that sound?”
 Then wait for one of the children to answer.

 - Then say, “Who made that noise?
 Was it you?”
 This works with any kind of noise you can make.
 Children like to join in on this game.
 The key is to be random.